cailinanne/log4drupal/README.txt

+This is the Drupal 6.x version of this module

 In order to use this module you must FIRST install the Pear log package on your web server.
 You may download this here :  http://pear.php.net/package/Log